-Subscribe to and from Team Calendars
+Subscribe to Team Calendars from Third-Party Calendars

-Subscribing to Team Calendars from your favourite calendar app is a great way to view your Team Calendars events when you're not in Confluence.
+Subscribing to Team Calendars from your favourite third-party calendar app is a great way to view your Team Calendars events when you're not in Confluence.

 There are two ways to synchronize a Team Calendar with your calendar app: